 When you’re looking to move around a little, 8 Seconds Saloon offers an excellent venue for just that.
 The building used to be a bowling alley until it was converted into what it is today: the largest dance floor in the Midwest.
 Every Wednesday night, 8 Seconds Saloon offers free dance lessons to all patrons.
 Not only are there some of the best country acts headlining throughout the week, but audiences can take a break from line dancing for a spin on a mechanical bull.
 If you’re looking for a taste of Nashville on your next night out, 8 Seconds Saloon perfectly combines great music, great drinks, and great times.

 Want to practice your moves before stopping in?
-Here’s a list of their most common dances along with the songs that accompany them: http://8secondssaloon.net/site/index.php/our-dances/
+Here’s a list of their most common dances along with the songs that accompany them: https://8secondssaloon.net/site/index.php/our-dances/

 111 N. Lynhurst Dr, Indianapolis, IN 46224, USA